-Rule breaking is therefore a central theme-perhaps the central theme-in the course.
+Rule breaking is a central theme-perhaps the central theme-in the course.
 What are the rules and who gets to break them?
 But there are many other, often related themes at the core of discussions in leadership ethics.
 These topics also raise questions about the moral distinctiveness of leadership.
 We will take up relativism, egoism, self-defense and defense of others, authenticity, moral saintliness, moral luck, dirty hands, and the role of feelings.
 All are topics worthy of examination on their own merits, but our work on them will allow us to assess the strengths and weaknesses of the main theories of moral leadership covered in the course.

 In the concluding sessions of the course, we will turn to issues that fall under what we might call ethics broadly construed-what is a good, moral life as a leader and/or follower?
-In particular, we will take up the notions of conscience, charismatic motivation, and the (practical?) value of philosophical ethics.
+In particular, we will take up the notions of conscience, charismatic motivation, and the meaning of life.

 All of my courses are designed for rigorous discussion of the issues, which means that students bear an equal burden in explaining, critiquing, and developing the ideas conveyed in the readings.
-To facilitate this kind of engagement, I sometimes ask questions to see who has carefully completed the reading, and I regularly call on people so that they can Demonstrate Class Preparation.
+To facilitate this kind of engagement, I use assigned seating.
+I regularly call on people and ask them to answer specific questions about the readings so they can Demonstrate Class Preparation.
 At the beginning of each class, you should be prepared to answer the following questions:

-- 1. What did you find most interesting about the reading? - 2.
+- 1. What is the author's main conclusion?
+How did the author get there? - 2.
 Given the central questions of the course, what is the author's most important, provocative, or controversial claim? - 3.
 What part of the author's argument is most susceptible to critique?
+Can the argument be saved?

 Each student is also required to write at least one Short Paper.
 Short papers are 800-1000 words, and they engage critically with readings identified as "short paper opportunities."
-I will sometimes use these papers to structure class and ask that they be read aloud, so they are due to me via email by 9 a.m. on Thursday.
+I will often use these papers to structure class and ask that they be read aloud, so they are due to me via email the day before class-with a grace period until 9 a.m. on Wednesday.
 I strongly recommend that you write more than one short paper.
 Your Solution Paper must be based on work from your short papers.
 Also, each additional short paper that you write (up to four total short papers) adds one point to the grade of your strongest short paper.
 You may choose once to write on a reading from the class just previous.
-Assuming you haven't already taken advantage of this option, you can use it to get credit for a paper submitted after 9 a.m. on Thursday.
+Assuming you haven't already taken advantage of this option, you can use it to get credit for a paper submitted after 9 a.m. on Wednesday.
 Otherwise, please do not put me in a position reject late papers.

-Attendance affects your Demonstrated Class Preparation grade, your Short Papers grade (inperson attendance for the entire class is required for your paper to count), and-in all likelihood-your Reading Tests grades.
+Attendance affects your Demonstrated Class Preparation grade, your Short Papers grade (inperson attendance for the entire class is required for your paper to count), and-in all likelihood-your Readings Tests grades.
 Please email me if you are unable to attend class.
 Do not attend class if you are symptomatic or ill.